AdobeDocs/campaign-standard.en/help/audiences/using/aep-using-segment-builder.md

 ## Defining rules for a segment

-To build a rule, follow the steps below:

 >[!NOTE]
 >
->Detailed information on rule definition is presented in the "Building a segment" section from the Unified Segment Builder documentation.
+>The section below provides global information on rules definition.
+For more on this, refer to the [Segment Builder user guide](https://www.adobe.io/apis/experienceplatform/home/profile-identity-segmentation/profile-identity-segmentation-services.html#!api-specification/markdown/narrative/technical_overview/segmentation/segment-builder-guide.md).

+To build a rule, follow these steps:

 1. Find the field from the left pane that reflects the attributes or events to which the rule will be based on.

 1. Drag the field onto the center workspace, then configure it according to the desired segment definition.
-To do this, several string and date/time functions are available (for more on this, refer to the Unified Segment Builder documentation).
+To do this, several string and date/time functions are available.

     In the example below, the rule will target all profiles with gender that equals to "Male".

     ![](assets/aep_audiences_malegender.png)

-    The estimated population corresponding to the segment is automatically recalculated in the Segment Properties section.
-For more on this, refer to the "Building a segment" section from the Unified Segment Builder documentation.
+    The estimated population corresponding to the segment is automatically recalculated in the **[!UICONTROL Segment Properties]** section.

-1. The View Profiles button gives you a preview of the first 20 records corresponding to the rule, enabling you to quickly validate the segment.
+1. The **[!UICONTROL View Profiles]** button gives you a preview of the first 20 records corresponding to the rule, enabling you to quickly validate the segment.

     ![](assets/aep_audiences_samplepreview.png)